 Tuesday, Oct.
 22: San Jose at Buffalo, 7 p.m.

 Thursday, Oct.
 24: Buffalo at NY Rangers, 7 p.m.

 Friday, Oct.
 25: Buffalo at Detroit, 7:30 p.m.

 SABRES at DUCKS

-- This is the second of two meetings between the Sabres and Ducks this season.
+- This is the first of two meetings between the Sabres and Ducks this season.